 The right mindset: do you have a fixed or a growth mindset?

-After you have established a new team structure, you can start looking at a growth mindset.
+After you have established a structure, you can start looking at a growth mindset.
 But how exactly does this work?
 And what exactly is a growth mindset?

 As mentioned earlier in this chapter, you cannot hack growth if you don’t have the right mindset.
 We have illustrated the difference with a fixed mindset below on the basis of two main characteristics and four so-called ingredients for growth.